YOUR VIDEO FROM THAT KANYE CONCERT SOUNDS LIKE A DUMP TRUCK DRIVING THROUGH A NITROGLYCERIN PLANT

 Unfortunately, this is not a faulty unit.

 Every Monday as I scroll through my Instagram feed, among sun dappled aloe vera plants, steaming mugs of coffee, and crossed feet in hammocks, I stumble upon the same series of 15 second clips: THE CONCERT VIDEOS.
-Strobes and moving lights that are more than an iPhone’s autofocus lens can handle, and an onslaught of compressed clipping sound that more closely resembles an explosion than a musical performance.
+Strobes and moving lights that are more than an iPhone’s autofocus lens can handle, and an onslaught of compressed clipping sound that more closely resembles an explosion more than a musical performance.
 I think: Why did Instagram add this video feature?
 Bowls of blueberries charmingly placed in windowsills with light curtains billowing in the background, however abundant they may be in our feeds, do evoke a feeling, a sensation, an atmosphere.
 What story is being told by 15 second concert videos?
 What is being evoked?
+What can we understand in this video that is shorter than a standard ad, but was uploaded because it has more meaning than one?

 Instagram filters make it look sunny when it’s not.
 The creepy dude in the corner making eyes at your friends can be cropped out.
 Camera apps and their various filters allow us to control the visuals in our lives, and though many use this control to exaggerate the fun they are having or the lushness of their blueberries, the effect remains: when I see a beautiful photo on social media, it makes me wish I was there.

 The control that Instagram affords its users has helped broaden the conversation about photography.
 It has nudged people to talk about contrast, brightness, and composure.
-To think not just about what they are looking at, but how is was made.
+To think not just about what they are looking at, but how it is was made.
 We have had access to these editing tools for a long time, but we didn’t use them.
-Instagram helped bridge this divide.
+Instagram helped bridge this divide and start a conversation where one might not previously have been held.

 WE COULD DO THE SAME FOR SOUND